jun0kim3722/AI_Race_Setup_Engineer/README.md

 Set your API key and LLM model:
 ```
-# This project was tested with deepseek/deepseek-chat-v3.1:free
+# This project was tested with deepseek/deepseek-chat-v3.1:free and nvidia/nemotron-nano-9b-v2:free
 echo "OPENROUTER_API_KEY=<your key here>" > .env
 echo "OPENROUTER_MODEL=<your LLM model name here>" > .env
 ```